Bohjaangles/minaa-admin/admin-page/demo-script.md

 Let's take a look at the register page, but you'll need to go back to the login page to actually log in.

-Once logged in you'll be taken to the main page again.
+Once logged in you'll be taken to the main page again.[PAUSE]

 ## Walkthrough part 3